AlexanderPolyakov/eecs/README.md

 Scampi was rewritten to `eecs` (from `flecs`) as a proof of concept that this library works in practice at least on a small scale project.
 Functionaly it uses all current features of `eecs` and essentially was a testing ground for the library.

+One of the main reasons for the rewrite was to allow named component IDs, so across 24 systems and over 30 queries there is only one component which is not considered a simple struct or type like `float` or `Vector2`.
+This allowed to get rid of a lot of code which was just adding burden to the system.